BekahHW/BekahHW.github.io/_posts/2021-03-23-The Lessons I've Learned from 100 Virtual Coffees.md

 - Sometimes people will disappoint you.
 - Sometimes people won't like you or won't think you're good enough, and it will hurt.
 - Sometimes remembering the little things are the most meaningful.
 - Everyone is motivated in different ways.
-Knowing them, understanding where they're at in life can go a long way in being a supportive friend.
+Knowing them, understanding where they're at in life, can go a long way in being a supportive friend.
 - Kindness matters.
 - Sometimes honesty hurts, even when it's offered with kindness.
+- Willingness to listen and openness to different opinions is important.
 - Having a supportive community is one of the most important things for growth.
 - Sometimes you're the only one who shows up for that person on your screen.
 - Psychological safety is incredibly important.